Alter / Image: Exhibition

 The curators had sought to include Merylyn Tweedie in the exhibition but after initially agreeing the artist withdrew, on the basis that she did not want her work to be shown in an explicitly feminist context.

 The exhibition mixed works from the recent past with new pieces.
 In their introduction Barton and Lawler-Dormer wrote:

 Since the early 1970s, women artists have drawn on their experiences as women for their subject matter.
 It is difficult now to see how radical these initial efforts were.
 But for women then, it was an intensely political act to expose themselves and to describe the mundane details of their lives.
 It was a consciousness-raising exercise, drawing attention to the way in which women had been rendered powerless by their marginalisation and a crucial first step in a process that would acknowledge the ways in which representation itself is gendered.

-Among the works representing earlier feminist art were Allie Eagle's 1978 watercolour This woman died, I care and a recreation of her 1978 work Risk, a bowl of red jelly embedded with razor blades; three paintings by Robyn Kahukiwa documenting the Maori and immigrant experience (Three kuia 1971, The migration 1973, Where are we now?
+Among the works representing earlier feminist art were Allie Eagle's 1978 watercolour This woman died, I care and a recreation of her 1978 work Risk, a bowl of red jelly embedded with razor blades; three paintings by Robyn Kahukiwa documenting the Māori and immigrant experience (Three kuia 1971, The migration 1973, Where are we now?
 1974); and three paintings by Jacqueline Fahey examining the challenges and constraints of domestic life (Christine in the pantry 1972, Drinking couple: Fraser analysing my words 1977, Final domestic expose: I paint myself 1981).
 New works included site-specific installations by Pauline Rhodes, Lucy Macdonald and Maureen Lander.